Monday 18 August 1941

 |"A Bristol Blenheim Mark IV of No. 226 Squadron demonstrates the effectiveness of its camouflage as it flies over the English countryside, 18 August 1941." © IWM (CH 8605).|

 Finnish 18th Division consolidates its newly won bridgehead across the Vuoksi River.
 The Finns remain on the move in the Karelian Isthmus but are blocked everywhere else.
-The Finnish troops are getting worn out, too, because, aside from the Soviet resistance, the terrain of forests and swamps and few towns makes supply difficult and rest impossible.
+The Finnish troops are getting worn out, too, because, aside from the Soviet resistance, the terrain of forests and swamps and few towns make supply difficult and rest impossible.
 The Finns are building roads to carry artillery.
-The Germans are completing the transfer today of 169th Division in a 110-mile march in order to replace Finnish 6th Division.
+The Germans are completing the transfer today of 169th Division in a 110-mile march in order to replace the Finnish 6th Division.
 The march is so long because it involves marching in a roundabout fashion to confuse any Soviet spies.

-Colonel General Nikolaus von Falkenhorst, commander of Army of Norway, (Armeeoberkommando Norwegen, or AOK Norwegen), is not the most tactful of generals.
-He visits XXXVI Corps headquarters today and gets into an argument with General Hans Feige, implying that Feige's request for additional troops to continue the offensive is unnecessary.
+Colonel-General Nikolaus von Falkenhorst, commander of Army of Norway, (Armeeoberkommando Norwegen, or AOK Norwegen), is not the most tactful of generals.
+He visits 36 Corps headquarters today and gets into an argument with General Hans Feige, implying that Feige's request for additional troops to continue the offensive is unnecessary.
 Due to Falkenhorst's pressure, the 6th Division is planning an offensive on the 19th in the Salla sector toward Lehtokangas and Nurmi Mountain.
 Feige points out that while his forces may have rough parity with the defending Soviet troops, they are receiving reinforcements while his troops are not - a fairly common situation across the entire Eastern Front.

 In the Army Group Center sector, the Soviets have infiltrated small forces behind the army group's right flank in the Pripet Marshes.
 While not a serious threat, these small groups (roughly battalion size) disrupt rear areas that should be quiet and disrupt supplies.
-There are heavy Soviet attacks north of the main road to Moscow against 161st Division.
+There are heavy Soviet attacks north of the main road to Moscow against the 161st Division.

 In the Army Group South sector, SS officer Kurt "Panzer" Meyer turns a reconnaissance-in-force of the approaches to the town of Cherson (Kherson) into an all-out assault.
 He leads his small force down from the heights above the busy town and attempts a "coup de main."
 His small force takes the Soviet defenders by surprise by sneaking into town along a small road along the Dneipr rather than from the road from Nikolayev (i.e., from the west).
 The reconnaissance turns into an all-out battle for control of the heart of the city, with Soviet artillery from the east bank of the river forcing Meyer's men to dismount as infantry.